ReyhanehAhani/Computational_Intelligence_AUT/README.md

 ### HW1

-- implementing a simple single neural network using sigmoid and  tanh and comparing the results
+- implementing a simple single neural network using sigmoid and  tanh and comparing results

 ### HW2 & HW3
 - Implementing a MLP , based on differenet datasets